oumoussa98/blog-laravel-vuejs/README.md

 it may containe erros or mess coding i'm still learning new things and i'll upgrade it as much as i can

-## how to set the database
+## set up
+1: install node modules
-create a new database and call it blog then use composeer cli and run commande "php artisan migrate" or you can set the your database connection and other settings from .env file
+2: create a new database and call it blog then use composeer cli and run commande "php artisan migrate" or you can set the your database connection and other settings from .env file
+3: <h5>create a shortcut for storage folder in the public folder
+    or run the command "php artisan storage:link" </h5>
+4: run this commands "npm run dev" && "php artisan serve"